Conedy/Conedy/documentation/tutorial.rst

    nodeTemplate = co.gaussianRoessler(0.89, 0.165, 0.2, 10.0, 0.1)

-``nodeTemplate`` now points to a Rössler oscillator with additive Gaussian noise, which Conedy will integrate with an Euler-Maruyama scheme by default.
+``nodeTemplate`` now points to a Rössler oscillator with dynamical Gaussian noise, which Conedy will integrate with an Euler-Maruyama scheme by default.
 The parameters of the template are set by the arguments of ``gaussianRoessler``.
 (Details of the node dynamics and the parameters are described in :ref:`gaussianRoessler`.)

 Conedy ships with a few  pre-defined node dynamics (see :ref:`nodes`).
 In addition, it allows you to incorporate arbitrary dynamics by writing a small specification file, which mainly contains a differential equation (see :ref:`addingNewNodes`).